razorcd/sales-statistics/README.md

     "average_amount_per_order": "22.78"
 }
 ```

-This will also log the current state of the stored sale amounts collection:
+A scheduler will log the count of recent stored amounts:

 ```
-Calculating statistics for sales between 2018-08-26T17:22:03.956 and 2018-08-26T17:23:03.956.
-Total sales amount currently stored: 9
+Count recent sales amounts currently stored: 532185
 ```

-## Setup

-- run tests: `mvn test` or `mvn clean install` to cleanup, run tests and compile.
-- start app: `mvn spring-boot:run`

-## Progress

-First implementation was handling around 200k sales per minute.
-After optimising by adding static types, concurrent storage, cleanup scheduler, limit logging i got it to stabilize at 450k sales per minute.